 7. Setting Up

-If you have checked all of the previous 6 tasks in your to-do list, this is hands down the most interesting of them all.
-You have decided upon a location while looking up federal/state licenses and permits, and it is now time to get building.
+If you have checked all of the previous 6 tasks on your to-do list, this is hands down the most interesting of them all.
+You have decided upon a location while looking up federal/state licenses and permits, and it is now time to get the building.